Above are links to my books available on Amazon:

 CROSSING WITH THE LIGHT is my widely praised poetry book.
 This book includes "In Response to Executive Order 9066," one of the most anthologized poems on the internment camps for Japanese Americans.
 Many of these poems are regularly reprinted in textbooks and anthologies.

 THE HOPE STORE is my latest book.
-It is a magic realist/science fiction novel.
+Most of my novels are literary fiction with a trippy premise.
+Some might call them magic realist.
 I was named an "Author to Watch" by the Best Indie Book Awards in 2017.
-This book is about the first store in the world to sell hope over the counter, the people who created the store, and the customers who were transformed by it.
-It's also about the controversies that follow.
-Please buy the book and leave a review on Amazon.
-It really helps.
-I'm proud of this book as it speaks to the hopeless time we are living through.
+This book is about the first store in the world to sell hope over the counter, the customers who were transformed by it, and the controversies that ensued.
+Please take a peek at the Amazon preview and see if it hooks you.
+I'm proud of this book as it speaks to the hope-challenged times we are living through.

-THE PROSPECT OF MY ARRIVAL is my debut sci-fi novel which was a finalist in the Amazon Breakthrough Novel Contest.
-I was a Top 3 finalist out of 5,000 novels submitted worldwide.
-No one was more surprised than me.
-Also I'm represented by Affirmative Entertainment for possible movie & TV deals.
+THE PROSPECT OF MY ARRIVAL is my debut novel.
+It's about a human embryo who is allowed to preview the world before deciding whether to be born.
+The book was a finalist in the Amazon Breakthrough Novel Contest out of 5,000 novels submitted worldwide.
+I was thrilled and surprised.
+I'm represented by Affirmative Entertainment for possible movie & TV deals.

 I was born and raised and continue to live in Chicago.
 I started writing poems in first grade because I found it too hard to write compositions.
 My brother Clyde Okita is a photographer.
 My late, great parents include Patsy Takeyo Okita and Fred Yoshio Okita.
 Mom was the unflappable optimist & queen of resilience, and Dad was the armchair philosopher & would-be anthropologist.
 They were both interned in camps during the war.
 Going out to the movies with my family with always a big treat.
 I remember once as a kid going to see "Doctor Zhivago" which was very, very long.
 I recall going out to the lobby to get candy and sit by a decorative water fountain for a while.